Exploring silken lochs, historic castles and wooded islands from an open canoe allows time to immerse yourself in the beauty of Ardnamurchan

 Activity Level Moderate3/8

-Join like-minded people for a half-day canoe adventure where getting on the water and exploring stunning landscapes from a new perspective is more important than covering any particular route or distance.
+Join like-minded people for a full-day canoe journey where getting on the water and exploring stunning landscapes from a new perspective is more important than covering any particular route or distance.

-Throughout your canoe adventure you will be accompanied by a fully qualified and experienced local guide who is there to ensure you get the most from your trip.
-They will offer advice on efficient paddling, look after your safety throughout the trip and highlight any wildlife that appears or can be found as well as any relevant local cultural or historical sights.
+Throughout your canoe journey you will be accompanied by me, a fully qualified and experienced local guide, who is there to ensure you get the most from your trip.
+I will offer advice on efficient paddling, look after your safety throughout the trip and highlight any wildlife that appears or can be found as well as any relevant local cultural or historical sights, and probably tell a few of the local stories and legends that help shape the culture.

-These adventures are designed so you have an amazing experience on the water and explore places you may never have realised existed.
-We may not be paddling all the time we are on the water (approximately 2 hours) as exploring beaches and islands or watching any wildlife that appears is definitely part of these adventures.
+These journey are designed so you have an amazing experience on the water and explore places you may never have realised existed.
+We may not be paddling all the time we are on the water (approximately 4+ hours) as exploring beaches and islands or watching any wildlife that appears is definitely part of these adventures.

 The minimum age we take on these canoe adventures is twelve (12) years old as this is the age at which we feel confident they will take an active part throughout the full canoe adventure.
-If you have children younger than this, please consider a Family Canoe Adventure instead as these are tailored more for children and their physical needs and abilities.
+If you have children younger than this, please consider a Family Canoe Adventure instead as these are tailored more for children and their physical needs and abilities; distances are shorter and breaks more frequent.

-We certainly intend you to stay in your canoe and dry, but occasionally people do capsize canoes and fall in and it does (sometimes) rain, so please dress appropriately.
+While I intend you to stay in your canoe and dry, occasionally people do capsize canoes and fall in and it does (sometimes) rain, so please dress appropriately.
 Changing facilities are very limited at present, so please come ‘dressed’ for the day and do your best to keep the canoe upright!

-You may be asked to help move and lift canoes during the day, so please let your guide know if this is going to be difficult for you or if you have any medical concerns that may affect your participation in the day.
+You may be asked to help move and lift canoes during the day, so please let me know if this is going to be difficult for you or if you have any medical concerns that may affect your participation in the day.

 Above all, enjoy your adventure and keep your fingers crossed for an otter to make an appearance!